urbvantransit/ios-pin-map-view/README.md

 ## Author

-Daniel Esteban Salinas Suárez, danielesalinas23@gmail.com
+Daniel Esteban Salinas Suárez @Urbvan, danielesalinas23@gmail.com

 ## License

-DSCenterPinMapView is available under the MIT license.
+UrbvanCenterPinMapView is available under the MIT license.
 See the LICENSE file for more info.